 One of the reasons people fail to follow their plan is because they did not track their progress.
 How can you tell if you are making progress, moving forward or backward when you don’t track your progress?

 In sports, you can see there is always a huge scoreboard to track the score.
-The scoreboard tells the players if they are winning or losing, how much time left, and more importantly, the scoring is telling the players that the competition is on.
+The scoreboard tells the players if they are winning or losing, how much time left, and more importantly, the scoreboard tells the players/teams there’s a competition going on.

 Thus, create a scoreboard to track your progress.
 Read this article to understand more.

 One of the best ways to build up your motivation is to turn the work into a competition.
 In the sales industry, a company usually will send out sales charts or weekly or monthly top sales to spice up the competition.

 Of course, there will be prizes to win and there are rewards too.
 This is to encourage salespeople in the company to work harder.
 This is an example of the classic “carrot and stick” method to boost employee’s motivation, it works to a certain extent.

 You can apply the same principle to boost your motivation as well.
 Make it a competition.
 Try to invite others into the game too.
 When the competition is on, everyone wants to win.